 Not being sure exactly which architecture to use for this problem, I read a bunch of recent papers on computer vision and eventually decided maybe a pix2pix network could do this type of image to image translation, you can read the detailed description of how this works in the paper “Image to Image Translation with Conditional Adversarial Networks”.

 After I got the network built I ran some tests on the first couple thousand samples my script had generated, the results, well they were not what I expected.
 They looked pretty and all, but instead of being something that looked technically accurate, they were more like an artist’s rendition of what the scene would like if it melted a lot first and then was converted to normals.
-After a couple days of screwing around changing things, I found that replacing the patch discriminator with an old-fashion one and turning up the L1 loss considerably returned a much more accurate looking result.
+After a couple days of screwing around changing things I finally got it to the point where non-melted images were being generated, although the network might not exactly be pix2pix anymore, it’s for sure a close cousin.

 Eventually, my samples finished being generated, and I started training the model on the full training set, plus a bunch of additional augmented images generated from it.
 It took about a day to reach a point where no matter what hyper-parameter was changed the model wasn’t improving much, so I decided to just see what I’ve ended up with.
 You can see here the model’s predictions on the test set came out a bit fluffy, however with enough form that it still appears to have learned something…

 Nearing the end of the training process, I used a photo to monitor how well the network was generalizing outside of the validation set, here is a little GIF I made from of every 10th batch:

 To test out the original idea behind this whole thing, here are some predictions generated from some photos and another painting (also the same image from above):